-Conceived 39 years ago by a group of local musicians, artists and residents who wanted to bring the spirit of Latin American and Caribbean culture to the city, Carnaval San Francisco has become the largest annual multicultural celebration in California and draws over 400,000 attendees each year.
-Produced by Brava!
-For Women in the Arts, the event is one of many supported by San Francisco Grants for the Arts.
+Conceived 40 years ago by a group of local musicians, artists and residents who wanted to bring the spirit of Latin American and Caribbean culture to the city, Carnaval San Francisco has become the largest annual multicultural celebration in California and draws over 400,000 attendees each year.
+A project of Cultura y Arte Nativa de las Americas (CANA), the event is one of many supported by San Francisco Grants for the Arts.

 Here are a few tips for Carnaval goers: